(ThyBlackMan.com) “Keep your business off of Facebook Church Folk!!”

 A child, teens or young adult’s words, actions and behaviors can be a representation of the lack of adult supervision and guidance or it can show that parental involvement is present and engaged, but parents are setting a bad example of online behaviors especially if proclaiming being a Christian.

-As a teacher in elementary education, higher education and in the Body of Christ, talking to youth, teens and young adults about churchsocialmediatheir Social Media content can mean life or death in the world where people will take threats beyond Social Media and into real life and current or future employers will look at Social Media pictures and video to see if that candidate is worth hiring or even keeping.
+As a teacher in elementary education, higher education and in the Body of Christ, talking to youth, teens and young adults about their Social Media content can mean life or death in the world where people will take threats beyond Social Media and into real life and current or future employers will look at Social Media pictures and video to see if that candidate is worth hiring or even keeping.

 There are actual events where people have attempted murder and committed murder just from words exchanged on Social Media platforms.
 What is disturbing is those claiming to be Christian using profanity, threats and other words claiming in the name of God.